 ^{1.} The noise standard shall be applied at the property line of the receiving land use.
 When determining the effectiveness of noise mitigation measures, the standards shall be applied on the receiving side of noise barriers or other property line noise mitigation measures.

-2. Each of the noise level standards specified shall be increased by 5 for impulse noise, simple tone noise, or noise
+2. Each of the noise level standards specified shall be increased by 5 for impulse noise, simple tone noise, or noise consisting primarily of speech or music.

 SOURCE: City of Stockton, 2004.